Sue: Terminus? I hope this story doesn’t take place in a bus station.

 Meanwhile, Turlough and Tegan are STILL trapped.

-Sue: It’s a bit like Alien, only Turlough is the alien, and that’s not that scary.
+Sue: It’s a bit like Alien, only Turlough is the alien, and he isn’t that scary.
 Apart from that, it’s very similar.

 We meet the Vanir, the slaves who run Terminus.

 Sue: Are they infected, too?
-They look like shit.
-In fact, everybody looks like shit in this episode.
+Because they look like shit.
+In fact, everyone looks like shit in this episode.
 Even the ones who aren’t supposed to look like shit look like shit.
 It’s shit!

 On the bridge of the space liner, the power suddenly goes off.
 The scene ends with Nyssa kneeling in front of a giant glowing phallus while her breasts threaten to spill out.